NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/SYSTEM_STATUS_REPORT.md

 ### **Overall System Status: ✅ EXCELLENT**

-The Hospital Management System has been successfully transformed from a basic application into a **comprehensive, production-ready healthcare management platform**.
+The Health Record Management System has been successfully transformed from a basic application into a **comprehensive, production-ready healthcare management platform**.
 The divide and conquer modular approach has resulted in:

 - **Robust Architecture**: Clean, maintainable code structure
 - **Complete Functionality**: All user roles and features implemented